jaclas/transfORM/README.md

 Current limitations:
-- primary key can only be simple and of an integer type
+- primary key can only be simple key (based on one column)
-- cannot be downloaded other than via a primary key
+- data cannot be readed other than via a primary key (e.g. not by a WHERE clause)

 The library uses: Spring4D, FireDAC